 IFRS 12 includes disclosure requirements about subsidiaries, joint ventures, and associates, as well as unconsolidated structured entities and replaces existing disclosure requirements.
 Due to this new section, the Company will be required to disclose the following: judgments and assumptions made when deciding how to classify involvement with another entity, interests that non-controlling interests have in consolidated entities, and the nature of the risks associated with interests in other entities.
-IFRS 12 is required to be applied for annual periods beginning on or after January 1, 2013, with earlier adoption permitted.
-The Company has not yet assessed the impact of the standard.
+The adoption of this standard did not have a material impact on the Company's condensed consolidated interim financial statements.